CPR IN SCHOOLS

 How to Start a CPR in Schools Program

-• First, you need to engage the schools’ commitment to training students.
+• First, you need to assess the school’s commitment to training students.

 • Then, schools need teacher training and training equipment to enable them to train students.
 Or, you need an agency to provide the student training.